SAP-archive/teched2020-DAT260/exercises/ex8/README.md

 # Exercise 8 - Calculate Shortest Paths with a more complex cost function

 In the previous exercise we have use hop distance to calculate a shortest path.
-Now we will use a more meaningful cost function - we will take the time it takes to traverse a street segment.
+Now we will use a more meaningful cost function - we derive take the time it takes to traverse a street segment.
 The EDGES table contains a "length" and "maxspeed" column. "maxspeed" is a string column with values like '30 mph'.
 We will create a new numeric column "SPEED_MPH" and extract the number part of "maxspeed" into this column.
 We will then re-write our procedure to take the expression "length"/"SPEED_MPH" as cost function.

 ## Exercise 8.1 Generate a numeric column that contains the maximum speed allowed information <a name="subex1"></a>